Review of Sanic - An Asynchronous Web Framework for Pythonistas Udemy course

 Sanic is a Flask-like Python 3.5+ web server that’s written to go fast.

 Great!
 I used Flask at my previous job.
 To be clear, Sanic is not based on Flask, but it's API is Flask-like.
-Good enjoy to start with.
+Good enough to start with.
 With the framework set, and previous experience with a similar framework, I wanted to go through how Sanic works.

 I turned to Udemy and the Sanic - an asynchronous web framework for Pythonistas course, created by Szabó Dániel Ernő.